staslev/ObsidianBlade/README.md

 ![ObsidianBlade - Obsidian based color scheme](https://raw.githubusercontent.com/staslev/ObsidianBlade/master/screenshots/ObsidianBlade-with-Java-1.png "ObsidianBlade for Java")

-**ObsidianBlade** is a spin off the classic [Obsidian](http://ideacolorthemes.org/themes/2/) the source of which I actually wanted to fork, but couldn't quite find the repo.
+**ObsidianBlade** is a spin off of the classic [Obsidian](http://ideacolorthemes.org/themes/2/) the source of which I actually wanted to fork, but couldn't quite find the repo.
 Anyhow, thanks Morinar!

 ObsidianBlade targets mainly <code>Java</code> and <code>Scala</code> (and some <code>Bash</code>) and introduces a fine-grained semantic color coding that allows one to easily tell apart semantic constructs in a glimpse of an eye.
 Class memebers, method parameters, local variables all have their own color, making code both pretty and easy to read.